FancyStudioTeam/YAMLCord/docs/playground.md

 <!-- markdownlint-restore -->

 :::info Interactive Editor
-This is an interactive editor where you can write FancyScript syntax and export it as a file to load into a bot.
+This is an interactive editor where you can write YAMLCord syntax and export it as a file to load into a bot.
 :::

 <!-- markdownlint-disable -->